MacawNL/MvvmQuickCross/Readme.md

 - A `NavigateToPersonView()` method implementation in the navigator class
 - A `ContinueToPerson()` method in the application class

-Now the only thing needed to display the view, bound to the view model, is to call the `ContinueToPerson()` method on the application.
+Now the only thing needed to display the view, bound to the viewmodel, is to call the `ContinueToPerson()` method on the application.

 Check the **TODO comments** in the Visual Studio **Task List** to find guidance on how to complete the generated project items.